nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 type operator_transfer_policy =
   | Operator_transfer_permitted
   | Operator_transfer_denied
-  | Operator_custom of custom_permission_policy
 ```

 FA2 interface provides API to configure operators (see [operators config entry points](#operators)).
 If an operator transfer is denied, those entry points MUST fail if invoked.

-The policy has an extension point `Operator_custom`.
-If required, a custom operator
-policy can be created and used instead of the standard ones.
-For instance, operator's allowances per token type may be supported.

 ###### `Token Owner` Permission Behavior